SvenJedeck/EventLogX/ISSUE_TEMPLATE.md

-At the moment just inform me.
+At the moment just leave a simple description.